 - Maintains regular attendance and may work extended hours, as needed.

 - Performs all other duties as assigned.

-Graduation from an accredited four-year college or university with a degree in business, economics, economic development, urban or regional planning, commercial real estate, political science, government, marketing, communications or a related field with a minimum of five years (5) professional experience.
+Graduation from an accredited four-year college or university with a degree in business, international trade, economics, economic development, urban or regional planning, commercial real estate, political science, government, marketing, communications or a related field with a minimum of five years (5) professional experience.
 Experience and education may be substituted for one another on a year for year basis.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS: